nalkuatov/nalkuatov/README.md

 ### Hi there 👋

+I'm Nurlan and I'm about to *properly fill in* this README :)

 <!--
 **nalkuatov/nalkuatov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.